Teaching in Tunisia

 Teach in Tunisia – Hiring

 Most hiring for teaching jobs in Tunisia takes place from March-July for positions beginning in September.
-Schools often conduct a second round of mid-year hiring in order to bring teachers over in January as well.
+Schools often conduct the second round of mid-year hiring in order to bring teachers over in January as well.

 What you need to teach in Tunisia

 In order to teach in Tunisia’s private international schools, teachers will need a credential from their home state or country.
 Previous experience teaching the school’s curriculum – usually British, American, or IB curriculum – is also required.
 Candidates with a Master’s degree are usually given preference.

 Teaching English in Tunisia usually requires a TEFL certificate, as well as 1-2 years of previous experience teaching ESL abroad.